-Your vehicle has safety belt height adjustments for the driver and front passenger.
 Adjust the height of the shoulder belt so the belt rests across the middle of your shoulder.

-To lower the shoulder belt height, push the button and slide the height adjuster down.
-To raise the height of the shoulder belt, slide the height adjuster up.
-Pull down on the height adjuster to make sure it is locked in place.
+To adjust the shoulder belt height, push the button and slide the height adjuster up or down.
+Release the button and pull down on the height adjuster to make sure it is locked in place.